2600hz/kazoo/core/kazoo_voicemail/doc/README.md

 This library is for accessing and managing all voicemail messages in the system.

 Starting with Kazoo 4.0 all new voicemail messages goes into modb.
 All Kazoo Administrators need to migrate their voicemail messages from Kazoo version 3.22 to MODB.
 The `kvm_migrate` module is written to do this transition.
-For migrating messages in specific account or mailbox use helper functions from `kvm_maintenance`.
+For migrating messages in specific account or mailbox use helper functions from `kazoo_voicemail_maintenance`.

 **Note:** Kazoo 4.0 assumes you migrated all voicemail messages to MODB, and it's only using MODBs for accessing and managing messages!